Miho Kanno (cricketer)

 Miho Kanno (Kanji:菅野 美保, born 16 April 1990) is a Japanese cricketer.
 She was a member of the Japanese cricket team which won the bronze medal at the 2010 Asian Games.
-Kanno was also the part of the national team at the 2013 Women's World Twenty20 Qualifier.
+Kanno also played in the 2013 Women's World Twenty20 Qualifier with the national team.

 In April 2019, she was named in Japan's squad for the 2019 ICC Women's Qualifier EAP tournament in Vanuatu.
-She made her Women's Twenty20 International (WT20I) debut for Japan against Indonesia in the Women's Qualifier EAP tournament on 6 May 2019.
+Her Women's Twenty20 International (WT20I) debut was against Indonesia in the Women's Qualifier EAP tournament on 6 May 2019.